-DSP plugins are beautifully designed and optimised for fast performance.
-Which is why we don’t want you to miss out!
+DSP plugins are beautifully designed and optimized for fast performance.
+This is why we don’t want you to miss out!
 So we have put together all the information you need for previously released plugins by Sleepy Time Records.
-This includes MonoChannel, StereoChannel, Transient, DualPanner, Polarity, Lisp and Crosstalk v2.
+This includes MonoChannel, StereoChannel, Transient, DualPanner, Polarity, Lisp, and Crosstalk v2.

 Although the company is no longer in operation, you are in luck, as you can still access all their plugins through us!
 We have created an archive of Sleepy Time DSP plugins below.
 These effects are handy for quickly and effectively doctoring problem tracks!

 When originally released in 2012, Sleepy Time DSP had several simple yet effective freeware plugins.
 Created by an incredibly talented and responsive developer, Sleepy Time DSP quickly gained a great reputation!